open-design-kit/opendesignkit/_methods/Style-Tiles.md

 title: Style Tiles
 tags:
     - define
-teaser: A design deliverable consisting of fonts, colors and interface elements that communicate the essence of a visual brand for the web.
+teaser: Ensure consistency of fonts, colors and interface elements to communicate the essence of a visual brand for the web.
 ---

 **Method:** Style Tiles